Causal Inference in Recommender Systems: A Survey and Future Directions: Introduction

-First, the recommendation methods with causality can construct the causal graph, under which the bias can be considered as the confounder in most cases, which is further addressed by causal-inference techniques.
-Second, as for the data missing, the causality-enhanced models can help construct a counterfactual world, and thus the missing can be \textit{collected} via counterfactual reasoning.
-Third, causal inference can naturally help build interpretable and controllable models, based on which the explainability of both the model itself and the recommendation results can be achieved.
-Further, other objectives, including diversity, fairness, etc., can also be achieved since the model becomes controllable.
-Specifically, the current works of causal inference in recommendation can be categorized as follows. \begin{itemize}[leftmargin=*] \item \textbf{Data debiasing with causal inference.} For popularity bias or exposure bias, the bias (due to popularity-aware or exposure strategy-aware data collection) can be regarded as a kind of confounder in most cases.
-Some existing work addresses it by backdoor adjustment.
-For conformity bias, it can be described as a collider effect. \item \textbf{Data augmentation and data denoising with causal inference.} The two-fold data missing problem includes the limited user-data collection and the recommendation model's causal effect on the system.
-The extreme scenario of the first fold can even generate the data-noise issue.
-For the first fold, counterfactual reasoning can help generate the uncollected data as augmentation, which address the data-missing issue.
-For the second fold, causal models such as IPW can estimate the causal effect of recommendation models. \item \textbf{Achieving explainability, diversity, and fairness via interpretable and controllable recommendation model based on causal inference.} Models designed following the causal graph are naturally controllable, of which some representative techniques include causal discovery, disentangled representations, etc. Based on the interpretable model, high diversity can be achieved by controlling the model to avoid the tradeoff, and fair recommendations can be achieved by controlling the model to be fair to specific user demographic. \end{itemize}
+First, recommendation methods incorporating causality can construct a causal graph.
+Within this framework, bias is typically viewed as a confounder, which can then be addressed using causal-inference techniques.
+Second, regarding the issue of missing data, causality-enhanced models can assist in constructing a counterfactual world.
+Thus, the missing data can be inferred through counterfactual reasoning.
+Third, causal inference naturally facilitates the development of interpretable and controllable models.
+As a result, the explainability of both the model itself and the recommendation outcomes can be enhanced.
+Moreover, other objectives, such as diversity and fairness, can also be realized since the model becomes more controllable.
+Specifically, the current works of causal inference in recommendation can be categorized as follows. \begin{itemize}[leftmargin=*] \item \textbf{Data debiasing with causal inference.} For issues like popularity bias or exposure bias, the bias (arising from popularity-aware or exposure strategy-aware data collection) can often be seen as a form of confounder.
+Some existing work addresses this through backdoor adjustment.
+Conformity bias, on the other hand, can be conceptualized as a collider effect. \item \textbf{Data augmentation and data denoising with causal inference.} The dual challenge of data missing encompasses both limited user-data collection and the recommendation model's causal effect on the system.
+The extreme form of the first challenge can even lead to data noise.
+For the first challenge, counterfactual reasoning can be employed to generate the uncollected data as augmentation, thus addressing the data-missing problem.
+For the latter, causal models like IPW can be utilized to estimate the causal impact of recommendation models. \item \textbf{Achieving explainability, diversity, and fairness via interpretable and controllable recommendation models using causal inference.} Models crafted in alignment with the causal graph are intrinsically controllable.
+Some notable techniques in this regard encompass causal discovery and disentangled representations.
+Leveraging the interpretable model, high diversity can be realized by manipulating the model to sidestep the tradeoff, and fair recommendations can be secured by steering the model to ensure fairness across specific user demographics. \end{itemize}